 The connection curves have been called rail curves in the blending process.
-However, since our connection process is more general than the classical blending process (which focuses on smoothly joining parametric surfaces along their boundary curves or offset curves of the boundary curves, see Figures 6 and 7), and these curves are not generated in the same way as the blending process, we choose not to use the same term here to avoid confusion.
+However, since our connection process is more general than the classical blending process (which focuses on smoothly joining parametric surfaces along their boundary curves or offset curves of the boundary curves, see Figures 7 and 8), and these curves are not generated in the same manner as in the blending process, we choose not to use the same term here to avoid confusion.